ribbitfix/web-scraper/README.md

 Created virtualenv called webscraper.
 Tried to pip install PyQuery and it didn't work.

 ### 12/19
 apt: package manager for Debian.
-If pip isn't working, try apt.
+Jeff says if pip isn't working, try apt.
 It may give you an outdated version, but the install will be easy.

 apt installed PyQuery.
 It worked, whoo!